 Although TEP members acknowledged the importance of quality of life, several questioned its role in the PAC setting and whether it is measurable there.
-A participant suggested this would be more relevant to a primary care setting, and that it might be useful to transmit such information to the primary care provider after administering the profile assessment at discharge.
-One person raised the issue that therapists may have outcomes that are particularly short-term oriented, so front-line providers may find it difficult to gather enough data to follow up on the outcomes of a quality-of-life assessment and connect evidence with the bigger picture.
-Another was concerned that the profile could be lumping things together, confounding results.
+A participant suggested this would be more relevant to a primary care setting, and that it might be useful to transmit such information to the primary care provider after administering the Profile assessment at discharge.
+One person raised the issue that therapists may have outcomes that are particularly short-term oriented, so front-line providers may find it difficult to gather enough data to follow up on the outcomes of a quality of life assessment and connect evidence with the bigger picture.
+Another was concerned that the Profile could be lumping things together, confounding results.
 For instance, if a patient in a PAC is not sleeping well, is that because of an injury that person sustained, necessitating care in the PAC, or is it because of the PAC setting itself?
 For rehabilitation patients, a TEP member cautioned against developing interventions for an issue that was not present before their injury.

-Some discussion concerned the use of the profile as a composite measure, which brought out some strong feelings regarding the use of the resultant score.
-If the data element is to be administered at admission and discharge, the difference between the scores might be used as an indication of improvement, one participant noted.
+Some discussion concerned using the Profile as a composite measure, which brought out some strong feelings regarding the use of the resultant score.
+If the data element is to be administered at admission and discharge, the difference between the scores might be used as a indication of improvement, one participant noted.
 Another TEP member continued with concern that a composite score might be used for payment.
 Many agreed that the meaning of the composite score should be clear before it starts to be collected.

-One participant suggested, along the lines of the discussion on presuming what a patient's/resident's goals of care should be (see the discussion of care preferences section in Chapter Eight), that the science of assessing quality of life is in its infancy and, therefore, using the profile for this purpose is perhaps premature.
-To this, a panelist suggested that the profile could take the place of the Goals of Care data element in the Care Preferences assessment category.
+One participant suggested, along the lines of the discussion on presuming what a patient's/resident's goals of care should be (see Section 8.2), that the science of assessing quality of life is in its infancy and, therefore, using the Profile for this purpose is perhaps premature.
+To this, a panelist suggested that the Profile could take the place of the Goals of Care data element in the Care Preferences assessment category.
 Another commented that patients/residents in PAC settings may be more concerned with big picture questions of whether they can get back to enjoying their previous lifestyle, such as playing golf, than on discrete medical issues, such as the range of motion of their arm.

-As with the other topics, TEP members evaluated the proposed PROMIS profile assessment on the basis of its overall validity, reliability, feasibility, utility for case mix, and potential for improving quality (on a scale from poor to excellent, where poor equals 1 and excellent equals 5), and its cross-setting applicability (on a scale of not applicable to highly applicable, where not applicable equals 1 and highly applicable equals 5).
-(See Chapter Two for more detail on ratings.)
+As with the other topics, TEP members evaluated the proposed PROMIS Profile assessment on the basis of its overall validity, reliability, feasibility, utility for case mix, and potential for improving quality (with a scale from poor to excellent, where poor equals 1 and excellent equals 5), as well as its cross-setting applicability (with a scale of not applicable to highly applicable, where not applicable equals 1 and highly applicable equals 5).
+(See Section 2.4 for more detail on ratings.)
 The PROMIS Profile assessment was not rated very favorably by the TEP, with an overall score of 2.68.
-The Ability to Participate in Social Roles domain received the lowest rating in terms of cross-setting applicability, with a score of 2.4, whereas the Physical Function, Fatigue, and Sleep Disturbance domains received ratings of 3.1, 3.1, and 3.3, respectively.
+The Ability to Participate in Social Roles domain received the lowest rating in terms of cross-setting applicability (a score of 2.4), whereas the Physical Function, Fatigue, and Sleep Disturbance domains received ratings of 3.1, 3.1, and 3.3, respectively.

-Summary of TEP Recommendations for PROMIS Profile Items
+9.3 Summary of TEP Discussion and Recommendations for PROMIS Profile Items